-On 26 November 1867 something strange happened.
-A woman, Lily Maxwell, voted in the by-election at Chorlton-on-Medlock Town Hall.
+On 26 November 1867 something very strange happened.
+A woman, Lily Maxwell, voted, can you believe, in a by-election at Chorlton-on-Medlock Town Hall.
 She cast her vote for Jacob Bright, the Liberal.
-He won. her vote was then deemed illegal.
+He won.
+Her vote was then deemed illegal.

-How did she get to vote, given it was then illegal for women to vote in parliamentary elections?
-She was accidentally sent a voting card in her guise as a householder and shopkeeper selling, according to the Guardian “crockery, red herring and suchlike”.
+How did she get to vote, given women weren’t allowed to?
+She was accidentally sent a voting card in her guise as a householder and shopkeeper selling, according to the Guardian, “crockery, red herring and suchlike”.

 Well, why weren’t women allowed the vote?
 Ah, you’ll have to come on the tour which delves into the fascinating story of the suffragettes.